nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 __Setting the Client-Side ReportSource:__

-* __[Silverlight ReportViewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/silverlight-application/overview%})__The Silverlight ReportViewer control has a __P:Telerik.ReportViewer.Silverlight.ReportViewer.Report__ that accepts a string.
+* __[Silverlight ReportViewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/silverlight-application/overview%})__The Silverlight ReportViewer control has a __P:Telerik.ReportViewer.Silverlight.ReportViewer.Report
+                property
+              __ that accepts a string.
 This is the *report description string*.
             The string can be a path to a TRDP or TRDX file or an assembly qualified name of a report class.
 For example:(__Report="./DashboardReport.trdp")__ or (__Report="Telerik.Reporting.Examples.CSharp.BarcodesReport, CSharp.ReportLibrary, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null__").
               The string is sent to the [Telerik Reporting WCF service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/overview%}) which internally resolves it to a